Continuing Professional Development Review

 Will the GCC undertake a public consultation on its proposals for future CPD?

-We will conduct consultations with the public and profession prior to its implementation.
+We plan to consult with the public and profession at the beginning of 2018 prior to its implementation.

 We launched a paper in 2014 to generate discussion amongst the chiropractic profession and those interested in chiropractic care as to the best way of assuring the continuing fitness to practise of chiropractors in the UK.
 It contained information on issues with the current CPD system and proposed possible ways forward for assuring the continuing fitness to practise of chiropractors in the UK as well as the challenges.
 Click here to read the discussion paper.